Tag Archives: heinnie

 C127GPRD SPYDERCO URBAN HEINNIE® EDITION – The S90 Urban UK Legal Wonder.

-Spyderco Urban, Squeak and UKPK family is one of the most addictive slipjoint proposition in the modern world.
-I have already written about them in this blog.
-The UKPK Salt is simply one of the best modern folder available nowadays.
-The Squeak is totally sheeple friendly and of course the Urban made for the city and to be carry everywhere but on the airlines.
+The Spyderco Urban, Squeak, and UKPK family are the most addictive slipjoint lineups in the modern knife world.
+I have already written about them on this blog.
+The UKPK Salt is simply one of the best modern folders available nowadays.
+The Squeak is totally sheeple-friendly, and of course the Urban was made for city carry and can be carried almost everywhere except on airlines.

 Spyderco’s description: